wp-plugins/knews/readme.txt

 4. **You can also optionally configure:**

-5. a) **Multilingual**: Knews works as monolingual by default, but it can recognise the languages defined in WPML or qTranslate if you choose.
+5. a) **Multilingual**: Knews works as monolingual by default, but it can recognise the languages defined in Polylang, WPML or qTranslate if you choose.

 6. b) **CRON**: By default Knews works with wp_cron, but it can be changed (highly recommendable for websites with low traffic). [(tutorial here)](http://www.knewsplugin.com/configure-webserver-cron/).